stiglyt/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 | Create your first function in the Azure portal |        <https://docs.microsoft.com/azure/azure-functions/functions-create-first-azure-function> |
 | Store unstructured data using Azure Functions and Azure Cosmos DB | <https://docs.microsoft.com/azure/azure-functions/functions-integrate-store-unstructured-data-cosmosdb> |

-### Task 1: Create function to save license plate data to Azure Cosmos DB
+### Task 1: Create a function to save license plate data to Azure Cosmos DB

 In this task, you will create a new Node.js function triggered by Event Grid and that outputs successfully processed license plate data to Azure Cosmos DB.

-1. Using a new tab or instance of your browser navigate to the Azure portal, <http://portal.azure.com>.
+1. Using a new tab or instance of your browser, navigate to the Azure portal, <http://portal.azure.com>.

-2. Open the **hands-on-lab-SUFFIX** resource group, then select the Azure Function App you created whose name begins with **TollBoothEvents**.
-If you did not use this naming convention, make sure you select the Function App that you _did not_ deploy to in the previous exercise.
+2. Open the **hands-on-lab-SUFFIX** resource group and select the Azure Function App you created whose name begins with **TollBoothEvents**.
+If you did not use this naming convention, make sure you choose the Function App that you _did not_ deploy to in the previous exercise.

 3. Select **Functions** in the left-hand menu, then select **+ Add**.